-MWRA treated water at Wachusett Dam with copper sulfate on August 24 to reduce levels of Synura and Uroglena algae.
+Levels for Golden-Brown algae, such as Synura and Uroglena, were low during October.
 Synura is of particular concern due to "fishy" taste and odor problems.
 When present at high levels, Uroglena can also cause taste and odor problems in the water.
-Treatment took place to prevent any complaints.
-These algae grow 8-14 meters deep in the reservoir and required a depth application of copper sulfate.

-MWRA Treated Water pH and Chlorine Residual Levels in Communities August 1999
+MWRA Treated Water pH and Chlorine Residual Levels in Communities October 1999

 MWRA adjusts the alkalinity and pH of Wachusett water to reduce its corrosivity in order to minimize the leaching of lead and copper from service lines and home plumbing systems into the water.
 In June 1996, the Interim Corrosion Control (ICC) facility went on-line; this facility provides corrosion control to communities east of and including Marlborough.
 Initial pH targets were 7.5 in June 1996, then 7.8 in February 1997.
 On July 27, 1998, the pH was adjusted from a target of 7.8 to 9.0 to further minimize leaching of lead.
-As noted on Page A, MWRA staff have worked at improving processes for pH addition at the ICC with promising results for greater consistency in pH levels in communities.
+MWRA staff have worked at improving processes for pH addition at the ICC with promising results for greater consistency in pH levels in communities.
 MWRA staff collect and analyze pH samples from 26 community locations on a biweekly schedule.
 The results appear on the left below.
-Low pH results for May, June, July, and August were recorded in Wakefield, a partially-served community.
+Low pH results recorded in Wakefield that reflect mixing of MWRA and local water in this partially-served community are not reported in this graph.

-The chart below on the right compares Metropolitan Boston total chlorine residuals for community systems in August of 1997, 1998, and 1999.
+The chart below on the right compares community total chlorine residuals in October of 1997, 1998, and 1999.
 Each line on the chart describes the cumulative percentage of samples (on the x-axis) at various levels of total chlorine residual (on the y-axis) for a given year.
 MWRA has established a target for chlorine residuals throughout community distribution systems of 0.2 mg/L to control pipeline biofilm and bacterial regrowth in the distribution system.
 The graph shows how MWRA has progressed toward meeting this target.
 Results vary by month due to changes in chlorine dose, chlorine decay, and temperature.
 The trend over the years shows a significant increase in total chlorine residuals.
 These improvements are related to disinfection changes: chlorine ramp-up during summer 1997; ammonia separation in August 1997; and chlorine:ammonia ratio optimization begun in August 1997.
-In August 1997, about 67% of the samples met the chlorine residual target of 0.2 mg/L. By August 1998, 90% of all samples met this target.
-Last month, 96.9% of all samples met this target.
-98.2% of all samples in August 1999 had residuals at or above 0.1 mg/L.
+In October 1997, about 70% of the samples met the chlorine residual target of 0.2 mg/L. By October 1998, 93% of all samples met this target.
+Last month, 97% of all samples met this target.
+98% of all samples in October 1999 had residuals at or above 0.1 mg/L.

-MWRA must meet regulations that require either that chlorine residuals in at least 95% of samples be detectable or that HPCs (Heterotrophic Plate Counts) be lower than 500 cfu/ml.
-In August, sample results from all communities participating in the MWRA program satisfied requirements for both chlorine residuals and HPCs.
+MWRA must meet regulations that require either detectable chlorine residuals in at least 95% of samples or that HPCs (Heterotrophic Plate Counts) be lower than 500 cfu/ml.
+In October, sample results from all communities participating in the MWRA program satisfied requirements for both chlorine residuals and HPCs.